vikasjajoriya/vikasjajoriya/README.md

 - 👋 Hi, I’m @vikasjajoriya
-- 👀 I’m interested in Frontend
+- 👀 Frontend Developer (React)
-- 🌱 I’m currently learning js and react.js
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me via gmail i.e. vikasjajoriya1998@gmail.com
+- 📫 You can reach me via email i.e. vikasjajoriya1998@gmail.com
 - or via my cell no. +91 9817307930